 Plus, the 30-question test is made up of a random sampling of questions from a larger database of questions.
 That means that each time you take a Truckers Report practice test, you get something different.

 3. Crist CDL Training Center’s Hazmat Practice Tests

 Crist CDL Training Center has seven sample tests of 10 questions each on its website.
 All of the questions for each test are displayed on one web page so you can fill them all out before submitting your answers.
 Once you do, the website returns all ten questions with your answers and the correct answers clearly labeled on a single page.

-This format makes the Crist CDL Training Center tests more like interactive study guides, rather than test simulators.
+This format makes the Crist CDL Training Center tests more like an interactive study guide than a free hazmat practice test simulation, since the correct answers are shown and explained.
 Overall, they are great resources for drivers who are just beginning to study or who need a refresher.

 4. Hazmat CDL Practice Tests from Trucking Truth

 Like Crist, Trucking Truth has put together a series of 10-question tests.
 To date, they have 14 separate tests for a total of 140 free sample questions.

 Unlike Crist, though, Trucking Truth delivers questions one at a time, much like CDLTEST.co and Truckers Report.
 But the Trucking Truth tests not only tell you if your answers are right or wrong as you go along, they also give you the option of looking up the answers.
 When you do, the site also gives you an excerpt from the Commercial Driver License Manual so you can review where the answers come from.

 At the end of a Trucking Truth Hazmat practices test, the site gives you links back to all the questions and answers from the test you just took, showing you your answer and the correct answer side by side so you can easily review.